2i2c-org/team-compass/.github/ISSUE_TEMPLATE/meeting-sprint-planning.md

 For each project, its champion does the following:

-- Share accomplishments since the last sprint, demos, etc
+- Share accomplishments since the last cycle, demos, etc
 - Discuss any quick blockers or major questions to answer
-- Discuss the work plan for the next sprint for this project
+- Discuss the work plan for the next cycle for this project

 **Context share from admin and sustainability** (5 min, if time)